Visibility Rules

 2. Set the logic mode — choose how multiple conditions are evaluated: All (every condition must be true), Any (at least one must be true), or None (no condition may be true).

-3. Choose an action — select what happens when the conditions are met: Show, Hide, Require, Limit, Hide values, or Show values (see Details below).
+3. Choose an action — select what happens when the conditions are met: Show if, Hide, Unhide when, Require, Limit, Hide values, or Show value(s) if (see Details below).

 4. Add conditions — each condition references another option or variable, an operator, and a comparison value.
-See Rule Conditions for the full condition reference.
+For Dimensions options, also pick which Dimension row to test (see Rule Conditions).
+See that page for the full operator list by source type.

 Details